gentritabazi/bank-transaction-nodejs/README.md

 ## Installation

 - Clone this repository or download the source code.
-- Open a terminal or command prompt and navigate to the project directory.
+- Navigate to the project directory.
+- Create the `.env` file (copy content from `.env.example`) and update the environment variables with your configuration.
+Make sure to provide the necessary database connection details.
 - Run the following command to install the dependencies: `npm install`.

 ## Database Migrations